dseguy/changedBehavior/behavior/liskovPrinciple.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/liskovPrinciple.html
 	:og:locale: en

 Type mismatch between signatures of the same method in different classes of the same hierarchy used to be a warning.
-It is not a fatal error, altought it is only checked at execution time, when all the classes are loaded.
+It is not a fatal error, althought it is only checked at execution time, when all the classes are loaded.

 PHP code
 ________